-Pacing, Flagging, and Error Classification
+1.5 Pacing, Flagging, and Error Classification

 Key Takeaways

-- FE Mechanical gives 320 minutes of exam time for 110 questions, or about 2.9 minutes per question on average.
+- FE Mechanical gives 320 minutes of exam time for 110 questions, about 2.9 minutes per question on average.

 The pace math

-FE Mechanical gives 5 hours 20 minutes of exam time, which is 320 minutes, for 110 questions.
-The average is about 2.9 minutes per question.
-That average is useful but misleading if used too rigidly.
-Some ethics, economics, statistics, or recognition questions may take under a minute.
-Some mechanics, fluids, thermodynamics, or design questions may require a diagram, handbook lookup, unit conversion, and a multi-step calculation.
+FE Mechanical gives 5 hours 20 minutes = 320 minutes of exam time for 110 questions, an average of about 2.9 minutes per question.
+The average is useful for checkpoints but misleading if applied rigidly.
+A recognition item in ethics, economics, or statistics may take under a minute, while a multi-step fluids, thermodynamics, or design problem may need a sketch, a handbook lookup, a unit conversion, and a chain of calculations spanning four or five minutes.
+The goal is not to spend exactly 2.9 minutes on everything; it is to keep the running average under control while protecting accuracy on the items you can reasonably solve.

-| Checkpoint | Rough target if evenly paced | What to ask |
+| Checkpoint | Rough target if evenly paced | Question to ask |

 |---|---|---|

-| 25 questions | About 73 minutes | Am I moving, or rescuing too many slow items? |
+| 25 questions | ~73 minutes | Am I moving, or rescuing too many slow items? |

-| 55 questions | About 160 minutes | Have I reviewed flags before the break boundary? |
+| 55 questions | ~160 minutes | Have I cleared flags before the break boundary? |

-| 80 questions | About 233 minutes | Do I still have time for a second pass? |
+| 80 questions | ~233 minutes | Will I still have a second-pass window? |

-| 110 questions | 320 minutes | Is every item answered? |
+| 110 questions | 320 minutes | Is every single item answered? |

 First-pass triage